-Pendle Hill is committed to maintaining a safe environment in the midst of the COVID-19 pandemic.
-As part of that effort, we require all guests of Pendle Hill to be fully vaccinated against COVID-19.
-For more information about all guest requirements and the COVID-19 mitigating amenities Pendle Hill offers, see our COVID-19 Information page.
+Pendle Hill is committed to supporting a safe environment despite COVID-19.
+For information about all guest requirements and the COVID-19 mitigating amenities Pendle Hill offers, see our COVID-19 Information page.

 Nurture your spirit with a personal retreat.
 Or stay overnight for a refreshingly different experience.